 A country is a geographic region with a distinct national entity, political characteristics, legal jurisdiction, and defined boundaries.
-Though part of the United Kingdom, Wales is a country in its own right.
+It is part of the United Kingdom and not completely independent so it is not a country in its own right but called one because that's what its administrative level is called.

 Is Wales a Country?

 Wales is one of the four countries that makes up the United Kingdom of Great Britain and Northern Ireland.
+The terminology here is the name for the first administrative level much like states in the United States or provinces in Canada.
 It borders England to the east, the Irish Sea to the north and west, and the Bristol Channel to the south.
 Although Wales is a country, it is not a sovereign state and is therefore not a member of the UN.

 Wales is governed by a devolved government officially known as the Government of Wales.
 It is headed by the First Minister of Wales.
 The government of Wales only handles matters on devolved issues while the government of the UK that is headed by the prime minister handles more complex issues.
 The Welsh Assembly acts as the legislature although its power is superseded by the UK parliament.
 Cardiff is both the largest city and the capital of Wales.